UX Case Study - Redesigning the Etsy App

 4. ‘Your Cart’ is overloaded with information and ‘Save For Later’ & ‘Remove’ does not look like a button.

-So in general, the main improvements that could be made for the app are improving the display and organisation of information, keeping it in sync with the Etsy website and improving its UI.
+So in general, the main improvements that could be made for the app are improving the display and organisation of information, making it guest friendly and improving its UI.

 With that I hope the final product would make it a pleasant journey for users to discover and support talented hand crafters around the world.